ljosa/urlize.js/README.md

 [`urlizetrunc`](https://docs.djangoproject.com/en/1.4/ref/templates/builtins/#urlizetrunc)
 filter) or on the client side (using this port, e.g., in order to show a dynamic preview while the text is being entered).
 Any difference between the two implementations is considered a bug.
+See the option *django_compatible* in the *Usage* section.